kelixirr/ReactDevs/README.md

 5. Use the colors and root variables defined in the index.css file to maintain the design consistency.
 Don't add any color on your own.
 6. Use rem for font-size, borders etc. You are free to adjust sizes except for border radius.
 7. Help others and engage with project community.
 Don't forget to invite more people to this project.
+8. Don't hesistate to ask if you are stuck somewhere.

 ## **2. Fork the Repository**